asmsuechan/lorma/README.md

 ![gifimg](/doc/images/overview.gif)

-Rowma is a ROS based robots management system which allows robots run `roslaunch` through the Internet.
+Rowma is a ROS-based robots management system which allows robots run `roslaunch` through the Internet.

 * Easy to integrate
 * Clear API